canro91/canro91.github.io/_posts/2022-12-12-ThingsToKnowBeforeBeingSoftwareEngineer.md

 ## 3. Have an escape plan

 There is no safe place to work.
 Period!
 Companies have financial problems.
-Companies lay out employees without any further notice and apparent reason.
+[Companies lay off employees]({% post_url 2023-08-21-OnLayoffs %}) without any further notice and apparent reason.
 You can get seriously injured or sicked.
 You won't be able to work forever.

 If you're reading this from the future, ask your parents or grandparents about the year 2020.
 Lots of people lost their jobs or got their salaries cut by half in a few days.
 And, there were nothing they could do about it.